phyfilixzero/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that sets the permission to the file hello 007

 a script that sets the mode of the file hello to 753

+a script that sets the mode of the file hello the same as olleh’s mode